DilanGoodwin/AdventOfCode2022/Day01/README.md

 There are several different ways that this can be done but what I think I am going to do is create an overall data structure that stores the different calorie amounts the elves are carrying so that I can create functions within that to provide the answer for me.
 Implementing it this way would mean that all I have to do is create a function within the main program to import the data set and pass the individual elf calorie amounts into the created class.

 There is probably something I am missing but I can always add to this file as I go along as a sort of documentation for all the different mistakes I make while completing this challenge.

+## Actual Implementation
+Rather than following the original plan that I set out, I instead decided to create a series of small functions within the main program file that completes the step by step process to finding the largest calorie amount.
+I did it this way as it was easier to both follow and program.